-Level 1 investments include highly liquid government bonds, actively traded mutual funds, and exchange traded equities.
-Level 2 investments may include fixed income investments traded in a limited market, certificates of deposit, and collective trust funds.
-In certain cases where Level 1 or Level 2 inputs are not available, investments are classified within Level 3 of the hierarchy.
-Level 3 investments include beneficial interests in non-trusteed trusts which hold residential real estate.
-Inputs used for valuation of remainder interests trusts are based on qualified appraisals provided by the trustee, the life expectancy of the income beneficiaries, and an applicable discount rate determined by the organization.
-The fair value of beneficial interests is reviewed and updated annually by adjusting the current life expectancies of the income beneficiaries, applicable discount rate and market value of the trust.
+Level 1 assets include highly liquid government bonds, actively traded mutual funds, and exchange traded equities.
+Level 2 assets may include fixed income investments traded in a limited market, certificates of deposit, and collective trust funds.
+In certain cases where Level 1 or Level 2 inputs are not available, assets are classified within Level 3 of the hierarchy.
+Level 3 assets and liabilities may include financial instruments whose value is determined using discounted cash flows methodologies or similar techniques as well as instruments for which the determination of fair value requires significant management judgement or estimation.
+Level 3 assets include beneficial interests in non-trusteed trusts which hold residential real estate and liabilities related to split-interest agreements.